sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

 If you guessed that the motor would not spin, you are correct!
 But why is that so?

 The answer lies in the current output of the Arduino board.
-A typical Arduino board can only output a current of about 20mA, which is insufficient to drive a motor.
+The signal pins on a typical Arduino board can output only about 20mA of current, which is insufficient to drive a motor.

 So, how can we control motors using our Arduino?
 This is where a crucial component comes into the picture - a motor driver.
 Think of a motor driver as a bridge between the Arduino and the motor.
 It takes the low-current control signal from the Arduino, amplifies it, and sends it to the motor, thus enabling the motor to spin.